 Laundry services are available at the accommodation and each loads cost approximately 30 Czech Koruna (about 1 Euro).
 Laundry services can be paid for at the time, or you may prefer to accumulate the charge and have it taken out of your security deposit, so that the remaining balance is returned to you upon check out.

-Student dormitory accommodation is typically located within 10 minutes walking distance to the local team’s office (where the Czech language lessons also take place).
-The maximum commute time to internship placements is usually between 30-40 minutes by public transportation (metro, tram or bus).
+Student dormitory accommodation is typically located within 45 minutes walking distance to the local team’s office (where the Czech language lessons also take place) - or a short drive away via taxi, uber or public transportation.
+The maximum commute time to internship placements is usually between 30-45 minutes by public transportation (metro, tram or bus).
 We recommend budgeting approximately 700 Czech Koruna for a monthly ticket for using public transport (approximately US$31).

 It is important to note that internships in Prague do not include meals.
 Prague is one of Europe’s most affordable destinations and there is a fantastic culinary scene to explore - whether you’re on a budget or wanting to splurge, there is an excellent range of options for every intern.
 Local restaurants typically offer special lunch menus during the week, for about 120 CZK (options can range up to €7.00 / US$8, including a drink - a cup of coffee is about €2.30 / US$2.70).
 Although brand name groceries and imported goods may cost a little more, restaurant food and anything locally made can be very economical.
 A classic Czech meal at a restaurant (e.g. meat, sauce, and dumplings) may be about 140 CZK (€5.50 / US$6.40).
 Typical Czech meals are quite hearty and rich!
 Come prepared to try delicious rich meat dishes, with quality breads, sauces, dumplings, soups, stews and potato salads.